-113. For the very same reasons as set out in Achmea, Article 26 of the ECT does not contain a valid offer by any Member State to arbitrate matters which may touch upon EU law in an intra-EU context.
+108. For the very same reasons as set out in Achmea, Article 26 of the ECT does not contain a valid offer by any Member State to arbitrate matters which may touch upon EU law in an intra-EU context.
 Such an offer is precluded by the principles of primacy and autonomy and particularly by Articles 267 and 344 of the TFEU.
 Article 26 of the ECT runs afoul of the EU Treaties, circumventing the EU Member States' national courts and the preliminary ruling procedure under Article 267 of the TFEU and interfering with the CJEU's exclusive authority to ultimately determine the content and validity of EU law under Articles 267 and 344 of the TFEU.
-Thus, Article 26 has been inoperative ab initio for intra-EU disputes, as just confirmed by the Court itself in Komstroy.

-114. In this regard, twenty-two of the (then) twenty-eight EU Member States, Poland and Cyprus among them, affirmed in a joint declaration that Article 26 of the ECT violates the

-&lt;sup>174 Green Power v.
-Spain ¶ 438 (Exhibit 72).
+Thus, Article 26 has been inoperative ab initio for intra-EU disputes, as just confirmed by the Court of Justice itself in Komstroy.
+158 among them, affirmed in a joint declaration that Article 26 of the ECT violates the EU Treaties and, hence, is inoperative as between EU Member States and nationals of EU Member States.
+In parallel with the 2019 Declaration, Finland, Luxembourg, Malta, Slovenia and Sweden issued a declaration in which they chose to take no position on the ECT until the question of compatibility with the EU Treaties was expressly decided.
+For its part, Hungary, which also issued a declaration in 2019, similarly said it would not take a position on the ECT, stressing "the importance of allowing due process".
+Following the declarations made by the EU

+&lt;sup>158 Komstroy ¶¶ 64-66 (Exhibit 11).